 Yes.
-For non-EU citizens from a country not listed above (like Americans), there are exemptions from the restrictions for what has been deemed essential travel.
+For non-EU citizens from a country not listed above, there are exemptions from the restrictions for what has been deemed essential travel.
 This includes students, healthcare professionals, passengers in transit, some family members (“passengers travelling for imperative family reasons”), among others.
 Each country within Europe defines its own specific criteria for what qualifies as essential travel.

 Read More: How to plan travel in 2021

 When will Americans be able to travel to Europe again?